 6- Mandala Sketching and/or Coloring

-Both coloring and drawing/designing mandala is a relaxing activity.
-This has been something I've doing for a while now.
+Both coloring and drawing/designing mandala is relaxing activity.
+This has been something I've done for a while now.
 I even sketch little mandalas on my notebooks during class when I'm stressed or bored.
 If drawing is not your thing but you also want to have an empty design with you during your day, you can always search for some free creations online, print them out, glue them on your notebook and carry it with you easily.

 I'm putting some of my own designs here.
 If you are lazy like me you can use these to do some coloring :)